aleshaleksey/fansys23/quick-start.md

 4. Assign skill points and background skill.
 5. Assign abilities.
 6. Assign stamina and mana dice and calculate HP.
+7. Assign alignment (optional).
-6. If starting above level 1, repeat (4) and (5) for each level until done.
+8. If starting above level 1, repeat (4) and (5) for each level until done.
-7. Play!
+9. Play!

 ### Character concepts